 For example, say you were hurt in a car accident.
 The other driver’s fault is pretty easy to demonstrate, you can prove all your damages, and you have a lot of evidence backing your insurance claim.
 In this situation, your chances of settling early are good, and your lawyer may receive a lower percentage compared with a more complicated case that has a high chance of going to trial.

-Thankfully, in states like Georgia, you are entitled to full compensation for your damages from the person or party who caused your accident (Georgia Code section 51-12-4).
+Thankfully, in states like Georgia, you are entitled to full compensation for your damages from the person or party who caused your accident, per OCGA §51-12-4.
 This gives you the potential to receive financial recovery for all the costs you now face—and a Georgia accident lawyer will know how to help you get there.

 Discuss the Percentage with Your Accident Lawyer